 Dissemination of the results of the research to a wide audience in the private sector and the research and policy communities

 CEPR is involved in research projects with partners across Europe, and disseminates the network’s research findings to the private and policy sectors.
-The Centre organises approximately 80 meetings a year, and produces over 700 Discussion Papers, reports and books,
+The Centre organises approximately 80 meetings a year, and produces over 800 Discussion Papers, reports and books.

 CEPR has a diverse funding base.
 Funds are raised from the private and public sector, and from foundations.
 Corporate Members in the financial, private and public sectors in CEPR's membership programme provide core income.
 They include firms such as investment banks, consultancies, asset managers and government agencies.
 The financial sector currently makes up two thirds of the membership base.
 However there is a trend toward broadening the membership base among the other sectors.
-We now have, for example, the support of all European Union Central Banks as well as the ECB and the BIS.
+We now have, for example, the support of most European Union Central Banks as well as the ECB, World Bank, IMF, EBRD and the BIS.

 CEPR is a registered charity (No. 287 287) and a company limited by guarantee in the United Kingdom (No. 1727026) and registered at 2nd Floor, 33 Great Sutton Street, London EC1V 0DX, UK.
 Since CEPR is both a registered charity and a limited company, its Trustees are also its Directors.